Marsh Arts House Constitution

 The treasurer is responsible for administering the Arts House Fund and acting as a reference for all Kramer Fund proposals.
-At the beginning of the year, the treasurer goes to talk to the faculty advisor (currently Peter Lobdell or Tim Segar) about use of the Kramer Fund and to Mary Breen in the Dean of Student's office to learn about how to manage house finances.
+At the beginning of the year, the treasurer goes to talk to the faculty advisor (currently Peter Lobdell or Tim Segar) about use of the Kramer Fund and to the administrative assistant in the Office of Residential Life to learn about how to manage house finances.

 The publicity coordinator is responsible for making sure that every House Event is adequately and appropriately advertised in the House and on campus.
 The coordinator should be familiar with, or have access to someone who is familiar with, the scanning equipment in the computer center.
 It is suggested that publicity have three phases.
 The first phase in made up of a few double-sized (11" x 17") full-color scanned posters, put up two to four weeks before and event.
 The second phase is made up of regular sized (8 1/2" x II") black and white posters, posted aggressively on campus one to two weeks before the event.
 The third phase could include radio announcements, table tents, and

 publicity stunts.
 It is the duty of the coordinator to delegate responsibility so as not to be working alone.
 The publicity coordinator is responsible for one Arts House Event over the course of the year (but not per semester).

 iv.
 APPLICATION PROCESS